snarles/incremental/README.md

 automatically tested by artificially intelligent players.

 A typical game might be the following: a player explores a world by clicking on various locations in the game;
-interacts with other characters via menu-based choices, and completes their goals by means of acquiring various resources, choosing the right attacks to use in combats, etc.  The game will also including a timing element: players may automatically accumulate resources over time, and their abilities may produce effects with a timed duration.
+interacts with other characters via menu-based choices, and completes their goals by means of acquiring an exploting various resources.
+The game also includes a timing element: players may automatically accumulate resources over time, and their abilities may produce effects with a timed duration.